-- Its primary focus or mission must be in the discipline in which the organization is seeking Regrants and Partnerships Support; or the organization must have significant ongoing activities or services that address the focus of the NYSCA program in which the organization is seeking support; and - It must have ongoing services, programs, exhibitions, productions or other art and cultural activities that serve the general public and/or the arts discipline; and - The organization must make evident a substantial commitment to arts and culture, with a prior record of accomplishment in producing or presenting cultural activities or services; or the organizational mission must be primarily devoted to arts and culture, with a prior record of accomplishment in producing or presenting cultural activities or services; and - It must demonstrate fiscal stability as indicated by such factors as a positive fund balance, an absence of substantial, recurring organizational deficits, a realistic and balanced organizational budget, diverse revenue sources, and strong internal controls; and - The organization must employ one or more qualified, salaried administrative staff; and - It must have a viable, committed board of directors with officers that exercises oversight and accountability for governance, operations, programming and finances; and - It must demonstrate a consistent policy of fair payment to consultants, organizations and artists
+- Its primary focus or mission must be in the discipline in which the organization is seeking Regrants and Partnerships support or the organization must have significant ongoing activities or services in the areas supported by this program. - The organization must demonstrate fiscal stability as indicated by such factors as a positive fund balance, an absence of substantial, recurring organizational deficits, a realistic and balanced organizational budget, diverse revenue sources, and strong internal controls; and - The organization must employ one or more qualified, salaried administrative staff; and - It must have a viable, committed board of directors with officers that exercises oversight and accountability for governance, operations, programming and finances.